daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 - ... (and so would other firms, who'd be induced to enter)

-*Note:*
 We assume a large number of firms have access to this efficient technology. \
-As previously mentioned, entry shifts the supply curve out, equilibrium price falls, \
- until the point where $P^*=AC(q)$ for firms producing at this lowest AC point.
+As previously mentioned, entry shifts the supply curve out, equilibrium price falls, until the point where $P^*=AC(q)$ for firms producing at this lowest AC point.

 ## Long Run (LR) Supply